snrnats/doc-centre/docfx_project/pro/api/help/cancelling_consignments.md

 # Cancelling Consignments

-This page explains how to cancel consignments in PRO, both individually and in bulk. <span class="highlight">At what point are Cancelled consignments removed from the system?</span>
+This page explains how to cancel consignments in PRO, both individually and in bulk.

 ---

+## Overview

 You can only cancel consignments that are **not** in one of the following states: